kyeser/bibliographies/posthumanism-music.md

 * Haraway, Donna J. 1991. *Simians, Cyborgs, and Women: The Reinvention of Nature*.
 New York: Routledge.
 * Hauskeller, Michael, Thomas D. Philbeck, and Curtis D. Carbonell, eds.
 2015. *‌The Palgrave Handbook of Posthumanism in Film and Television*.
 Houndmills, Basingstoke, Hampshire: Palgrave Macmillan.
 * Hayles, N. Katherine.
 1999. *How We Became Posthuman: Virtual Bodies in Cybernetics, Literature, and Informatics*.
 Chicago: The University of Chicago Press.
+* Koepnick, Lutz.
+2021. *Resonant Matter: Sound, Art, and the Promise of Hospitality*.
+New York: Bloomsbury Academic.
 * Kramer, Lawrence.
 2013.
 “Classical Music for the Posthuman Condition.”
 In *The Oxford Handbook of New Audiovisual Aesthetics*, edited by John Richardson, Claudia Gorbman, and Carol Vernallis, 39–52.
 * Lillvis, Kristen.
 2017. *Posthuman Blackness and the Black Female Imagination*.
 Athens: University of Georgia Press.
 * McFarlane, Anna, Graham J. Murphy, and Lars Schmeink, eds.
 2020. *The Routledge Companion to Cyberpunk Culture*.
 New York: Routledge.
 [See chap.
 29 “Music” by Nicholas C. Laudadio; chap.
 33 “Posthumanism(s)” by Julia Grillmayr.]